kieunam123/SelfOrder-Food-App/README.md

 - MongoDB and Mongoose to manage orders in the backend
 - Heroku to deploy your web application on cloud servers

-This course is for non-coders or juniors who want to be a pro developer and find a job in 22 million job opportunities around the world.